 - a homeless youth

-- a student for whom a college financial aid administrator makes a documented determination of independence by reason of other unusual circumstances
+- a student for whom a college financial aid administrator makes a documented determination of independence because of other unusual circumstances

 - a student with legal dependents other than a spouse who live with you and receive more than half of their financial support from you